 Atlanta is a team which has rarely ever used the tag; in fact, only one other team has put the tag to use fewer times (Houston Texans).
 There are only three occasions in which the Birds have applied the tag to a player, and all three happened in the Thomas Dimitroff era.

 In 2009, the Falcons applied the franchise tag to Punter Michael Koenen for a salary of $2,480,000.
 Koenen would stay with the team for one more season after the 2009 campaign before signing a long-term contract with the Tampa Bay Buccaneers in 2011.

-Then, in 2012 the Falcons applied the franchise tag to CB Brent Grimes for a salary of $10,280,000 after the two sides failed to agree to a long-term extension.
-Grimes would end up tearing his Achilles tendon in the first game of the season, forcing him to miss the entirety of the campaign, and would go on to sign a contract with the Miami Dolphins a year later.
+In 2012, the Falcons applied the franchise tag to CB Brent Grimes for a salary of $10,280,000 after the two sides failed to agree to a long-term extension.
+Grimes ended up tearing his Achilles tendon in the first game of the season, forcing him to miss the entirety of the campaign.
+He went on to sign a contract with the Miami Dolphins a year later.

 The franchise tag most recently came into play in the 2019 offseason, as the team could not immediately come to terms with star defensive tackle Grady Jarrett on a long-term extension.
 Jarrett’s rookie contract had expired, and he was be set to hit the open market had there been no intervention from the Falcons.

-Even going beyond that, working out a long term extension which decreased the 2019 cap hit from $15.2 million under the tag to $11 million gave the Falcons the financial flexibility to sign Deion Jones to a contract extension in 2020 and not have to worry about potentially having to tag him.
+Even going beyond that, working out a long term extension which decreased the 2019 cap hit from $15.2 million under the tag to $11 million gave the Falcons just enough financial flexibility to sign Deion Jones to a contract extension in 2020, eliminating the need of potentially having to tag him.